 - a.
 During voting procedures, before you begin voting on the draft resolutions there may be delegations that make motions to divide the question.
 This would make it so that the committee must vote on different operative clauses separately. - b.
-It is chair's discretion as to entertain this motion, but it is recommended that you only proceed with it if it helps the committee or if time permits.
-However good delegates can use this well to separate a controversial clause.
+It is the chair's discretion as to entertain this motion, but it is recommended that you only proceed with it if it helps the committee or if time permits.
+However good delegates can use this well to separate a controversial clause. - 2.
+Voting a.
+Once voting has elapsed, the chair will look for a motion to close debate.
+Everyone can now celebrate once the resolutions pass!

-2. Voting

 - a.
-Once committee has entered voting procedure, no one may leaver or enter the room - b.
+Once committee has entered voting procedure, no one may leave or enter the room - b.
 Draft resolutions will be voted on in the order in which they were introduced.
 Delegates may motion to change the order of voting on draft resolutions - c.
-Multiple draft resolutions may pass. if resolutions contradict one another, then the final resolution to pass will be the one to go into effect.
+Multiple draft resolutions may pass.
+If resolutions contradict one another, then the final resolution to pass will be the one to go into effect.